curl/curl/docs/examples/README.md

 ## Building

-The Makefile.example is an example makefile that could be used to build these examples.
+The `Makefile.example` is an example Makefile that could be used to build these examples.
 Just edit the file according to your system and requirements first.

 Most examples should build fine using a command line like this: